s-nakaoka/choreonoid-doc/en/simulation/concept.rst

 A physical calculation is basically performed by a simulator item, but "sub-simulators" are also available as an item that can realise diversified simulation functions supplementary thereto.

-For example, you may simulate the camera or the laser range sensor function mounted in a robot and retrieve a camera image or a distance image even during the simulation.
+For example, you may simulate a robot equipped with cameras or laser range sensors and retrieve their image data even during the simulation.
 As a sub-simulator that adds this function, :ref:`simulation-gl-vision-simulator` item is available.
 This simulates the sensor outputs by performing internally a drawing process similar to 3DCG view from the perspectives of a camera or a laser range sensorr.
 In contrast to a "physics engine", such a sub-simulator can be called as a "vision engine".
 This function is not dependent on a physical calculation algorithm and can be used in combination with any simulator item.

-Sub-simulators can realise many other different functions in the framework where the situation of a virtual world is monitored so that the corresponding outputs can be provided or the virtual work can be modified.
+Sub-simulators can realise many other different functions in the framework where the situation of a virtual world is monitored so that the corresponding outputs can be provided or the virtual world can be modified.

 Controller
 ----------